vseryakov/backendjs/README.md

 - `bkjs run-server` - this command is supposed to be run at the server startup, it runs in the backgroud and the monitors all tasks, the command line parameters are: `-daemon -monitor -master -syslog`
-- `bkjs run` - this command runs the Web server and the job scheduler without any other parameters, all aditional parameters can be added in the command line, this command is a barebone elper to be used with any other custom settings.
+- `bkjs run` - this command runs the Web server and the job scheduler without any other parameters, all aditional parameters can be added in the command line, this command is a barebone helper to be used with any other custom settings.
 - `bkjs run-shell` or `bksh` - start backendjs shell, no API or Web server is initialized, only the database pools

 # Application structure

 The main puspose of the backendjs is to provide API to access the data, the data can be stored in the database or some other way but the access to that data will be over HTTP and returned back as JSON.
 This is default functionality but any custom application may return data in whatever format is required.